miklevin/MikeLev.in/_posts/2025-03-31-mcp-ai-api-server.md

 XML protocol in general, and valid according to the application's particular schema, or else the XML parser would choke (not use the data and hopefully return an error).

+## The Challenge of Training LLMs on New Protocols

 Similarly today, LLMs need to return JSON-structured responses that are both well-formed and valid according to whatever response-processing tool they're